Philippe Emmanuel, Duke of Mercœur

-Philippe-Emmanuel de Lorraine, Duke of Mercœur and of Penthièvre (9 September 1558, in Nomeny, Meurthe-et-Moselle – 19 February 1602, in Nürnberg) was a French soldier, a prince of the Holy Roman Empire and a prominent member of the Catholic League.
+Philippe-Emmanuel de Lorraine, Duke of Mercœur and of Penthièvre (9 September 1558, in Nomeny, Meurthe-et-Moselle – 19 February 1602, in Nürnberg) was a French soldier, a prince of the Holy Roman Empire and a prominent member of the Catholic League, who fought for Breton political independence from the House of Bourbon.

 Life

 Philippe-Emmanuel de Lorraine, Duke of Mercoeur was born on 9 September 1558 in Nomeny, France, the eldest surviving son of Nicholas, Count of Vaudémont and Jeanne de Savoie-Nemours.
 In 1575, Mercoeur married Marie de Luxembourg, daughter of Sébastien de Luxembourg, which, together with the title of Duc de Penthièvre, also brought him rights to the crown of the Duchy of Brittany.
 He was made a knight of the Order of Saint Esprit in 1578.

 Rebellion in Brittany

 In 1582, after the death of the Duke of Montpensier, he was made governor of Brittany by Henry III of France, who had married his half-sister.
 In 1588 Mercœur joined the Catholic League in Brittany, and had himself proclaimed protector of the Roman Catholic Church in the province.

 His wife's family, the House of Penthièvre, were descendants of the House of Dreux as Dukes of Brittany.
 The House of Penthièvre had lost the dukedom of Brittany to the House of Montfort in the Breton War of Succession in the 14th century.
 They had subsequently attempted to overthrow the Montfortist Dukes, with no success.
-Invoking the alleged hereditary rights of his wife, Mercœur endeavoured to make himself independent in that province, and organized a government at Nantes, calling his son "prince and duke of Brittany".
+Claiming hereditary rights through his wife, Mercœur endeavoured to make himself independent monarch of the region, and organized a government at Nantes and naming his son "prince and duke of Brittany".

-He formed an alliance with Spain and continued to press for his independence from France when Henry IV became King of France.
-Henry IV of France sent a force against him led by the duc de Montpensier.
-With the aid of the Spaniards he defeated the French at the Battle of Craon in 1592.
+He formed an alliance with Spain and continued to press for his independence from France when the Huguenot Henry of Navarre converted to Catholicism and became King of France.
+King Henry IV of France sent a force against him led by the Duc de Montpensier.
+With the aid of the Spanish Royal Army, he defeated the French Royalist troops at the Battle of Craon in 1592.
 However, the royal troops were reinforced by English contingents and soon recovered the advantage.
-The king marched against Mercœur in person, and received his submission at Angers on 20 March 1598, the last member of the League to do so.
-Henry IV assured his control of Brittany through the marriage of his illegitimate son, César Duc de Vendôme, to Mercœur's daughter Francoise.
+The king at last marched against Mercœur in person, but received his submission at Angers on 20 March 1598, the last member of the League to do so.
+King Henry IV assured his dynasty's future inheritance of Brittany by arranging the marriage of his illegitimate son, César Duc de Vendôme, to Mercœur's daughter Francoise.